Lakewood Child Support Lawyer

 If there is a substantial and continuous change in the financial circumstances of either parent or the child, it may be time to modify the child support payments.
 According to the Colorado Department of Human Services, substantial means that the payments must go up or down by 10 percent when modified.
 Some reasons to modify child support include if one parent loses a job or if the child has unanticipated and long-term medical needs.
 It is important to seek the counsel of a knowledgeable Lakewood attorney before requesting to modify child support.
 The courts will reevaluate the financial situation of both parties and it is possible that your payments could actually go the opposite way of what you anticipated.

 Contact Our Lakewood, CO Child Support Lawyers to Learn More

 Determining what is best for your child in a divorce can be emotionally draining and overwhelming.
 At Divorce Matters, we will help fight to get you the best possible outcome with your obligation to pay child support or with your role of being the primary caretaker.
-Contact Divorce Matters for a free initial consultation with one of our child support attorneys today.
+Contact Divorce Matters for an initial consultation with one of our child support attorneys today.